Skip to content

 Answer

 Most top US affiliate programs (Impact, ShareASale, Amazon Associates) pay better rates to publishers with US tax IDs.
 A Wyoming LLC gets you that ID at $397.
 Formation runs in 24 hours and EIN takes 8 to 10 business days.
 You then submit a W-8BEN-E to each network and your withholding drops to treaty rates.
 Mercury or Wise Business holds the payouts.
-The whole setup pays for itself inside a few months for most affiliates we onboard.
+The whole setup pays for itself inside a few months for most affiliates.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.